 3. Manage your background:

-· A blank wall or minimal items in the background is preferrable.
+· A blank wall or minimal items in the background is preferable.
 Less clutter behind you makes for a better experience for others.

 · Use functions like “Blur my background” from Teams, or Zoom’s Virtual background